 Rides at Disneyland After Dark

 Most rides are open during the After Dark events.
 Be aware that Toontown sometimes closes at Disneyland Park events.
 If you were thinking of using the Disneyland After Dark parties as a way to access a shorter line for Star Wars: Rise of the Resistance, think again.
-The fine print states that the new ride will not be available at these events.
-You may be able to access it during mix-in time, if it's on your must-do list.
+The fine print states that the new ride will not be available at these events, including for Star Wars Nite.
+You may be able to access it during mix-in time, if it's on your must-do list and you have a Boarding Group if one is still necessary to access the ride.
 But don't waste valuable party time in line for a ride that will still be there the next day.
 The party waits for no one.

 PhotoPass and Photo Ops at Disneyland After Dark Events